confusius.decomposition¶

 (time, ...)fUSI data. -

-fit_transform–Fit PCA on
+fit_transform–Fit on

-Xand return transformed component signals. -
+Xand return transformed signals. -

 get_metadata_routing–Get metadata routing of this object.